projectcalico/calico/master/reference/public-cloud/digital-ocean.md

 take over.
 Turn on traffic encapsulation in pool settings by enabling:

 - `ipip` for container-to-container traffic.
-- `nat-outgoing` for container-to-ec2-instance traffic.
+- `nat-outgoing` for container-to-droplet traffic.

 See [pool configuration]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/ippool) for information on how to enable this for IP pools.